McTavishLab/physcraper/docs/mds/INSTALL.md

 ## Downloading Physcraper

-While physcraper can be install via pip, in order to easily access the example data and ancillary files, we recommend downloading the physcraper repo from GitHub and installing locally.
+While physcraper can be installed via pip, in order to easily access the example data and ancillary files, we recommend downloading the physcraper repository from GitHub and installing it locally.
-First step is to clone the Physcraper repo to your computer:
+First step is to download Physcraper to your computer with Git:

 ```
 git clone https://github.com/McTavishLab/physcraper.git
 ```

-or dowload the repo from https://github.com/McTavishLab/physcraper.git
+or downloading the repository from https://github.com/McTavishLab/physcraper.git

-Then move to the newly created physcraper directory (cd physcraper) and choose a type of installation, using conda or a python virtual environment.
+Then move to the newly created physcraper directory with `cd physcraper` and choose a type of installation, using conda or a python virtual environment.

 ### Option 1: Install Physcraper using conda